Nail fungus — the facts

 Laser treatment is a fast and effective solution for people with fungal nail infections.
 This is what clients can expect:

 - One of our trained practitioners will start by assessing your problem and your suitability for treatment.
-This is your chance to ask questions and talk through the treatment, and then we will conduct a patch test.
+This is your chance to ask questions and talk through the treatment..

 - If you're suitable for treatment, we will target your infection using our high tech ND Yag laser.
 The practitioner will use a grid covering the entire area to ensure comprehensive treatment.